yesodweb/serversession/serversession-frontend-snap/README.md

 The maintenance of this package is not active.
-This is because updates to the SNAP itself are no longer active.
+This is because updates to the Snap itself are no longer active.

 # serversession-frontend-snap